 2. What are the most common types of plastic?

-Plastic has various of types depending on their constituents and type of materials used in their production, below is the list of the types of most used plastics, their properties and their usage.
+Plastic has various of types depending on their constituents and type of materials used in their production.
+Below is a list of the types of most used plastics, their properties and their usage.

 - Polystyrene (PS) - A synthetic aromatic hydrocarbon polymer made from the monomer known as styrene.
 Used for producing disposable plastic cutlery and dinnerware, CD "jewel" cases, smoke detector housings, license plate frames, plastic model assembly kits, and many other objects.